 Names play an important role on Etsy.
 A creative photography business name will make potential clients smile.
 It’ll inspire them to check out your other products.

 Come up with a name that represents your creative values.
 This can be as simple as your own name.
 It can also be a creative blend of several words or a word taken from the dictionary.

-Make sure that your name symbolizes your products and is somehow related to photography.
+Choose a name that symbolizes your products and is somehow related to photography.

 Here are a few successful Etsy shop names that clearly and creatively describe what they’re selling:

-Add Your Very First Listing to Make Your Store Official
+Add Your First Listing to Make Your Shop Official

 This is the most important part of your selling process.
-Here, you have to come up with products, titles, keywords, etc. This will determine how many people view your store.
+Here, you have to come up with products, titles, keywords, etc. This will determine how many people view your shop.

 Every listing on Etsy costs $0.20 to create.
 Choose your products wisely.
 Make sure your photos are vibrant enough to stand out from other listings, even in thumbnail form.

 You can upload a maximum of 10 photos per listing.
-Make sure the resolution is very high.
+Ensure that the resolution is very high.

 If you’re selling digital prints, show potential clients what they could do with them.
-You can use free framing websites.
+You can do this with free framing websites.

 They will give users a preview of what your photos would look like in books, in frames, on T-shirts, and so on.

 <img class=”aligncenter” src=”https://expertphotography.com/wp-content/uploads/2019/06/selling-photos-on-etsy-upload-photo-to-listing.png” alt=”A screenshot of uploading photos to sell on Write a Creative and Informative Description

 In the description box, you’ll be able to introduce your product.
 Let users know what they’re allowed to do with it, and state other important information.

-Make sure you write something that’s both informative and creative.
+Write something that’s both informative and creative.
 Be friendly and bold.
-Give your words personality so that your descriptions stand out from the rest.
+Give your words personality so that your descriptions stand out from the competition.

-You can do this by shortly writing about your photography background, why you want people to use your photos, or what your company’s values are.
+You can do this by writing about your photography background and why you want people to choose your photos.
+Or you can write about your company’s values and vision.